Recently, a user asked us how to check if a PHP function exists before adding some new code to your WordPress website that relies on it.

 WordPress is mainly written in the PHP programming language.
 PHP is a server-side programming language that runs on your WordPress hosting provider’s servers.

-Because PHP has to finish running before the page is loaded in your visitors’ browsers, there are certain limitations to it.
+Because PHP code has to finish running before the page is loaded in your visitors’ browsers, there are certain limitations to it.
 One of those limitations is that if something goes wrong, it could prevent the whole page from loading.

 In WordPress, if a missing function prevents the rest of the code from running, then it halts and displays a critical error or fatal error message.